 Altering the landscape

-The banks are located within flat, ex-arable areas and are 15-metres long and two metres high, with arms creating sheltered valleys on one side.
+The banks are located within flat, ex-arable areas and are 15 metres long and two metres high, with arms creating sheltered valleys on one side.
+This shape was chosen to ensure consistent monitoring.
 Each bank faces different directions of the compass, to produce more varied temperature conditions for butterflies and other species.
-We are carrying out extensive monitoring of the site before and after the banks have been installed to assess changes in microclimates, and how this then affects the invertebrates and plants that use the site.
+We carried out extensive monitoring of the site before and after the banks were built to assess changes in microclimates, and how this then affects the invertebrates and plants using the site.

 We will also be producing information on the importance of microclimates and guidance on how landowners can create microclimates on their sites.